ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it's striclty defined and standardized.
 2. The `amp-subscriptions` extension allows multiple services to be configured for the page to participate in access/paywall decisions.
-They are executed in parallel and paralized based on which service returns the positive response.
+They are executed concurrently and prioritized based on which service returns the positive response.
 3. AMP viewers are allowed to provide a signed authorization response based on an independent agreement with publishers as a proof of access.
 4. Content markup is standardized allowing apps and crawlers to easily detect